Jean Jacques Rambonnet

-Jean Jacques Rambonnet (8 March 1864, Wijhe – 3 August 1943, Rotterdam) was a Dutch naval officer and politician.
+Jean Jacques Rambonnet (8 March 1864 – 3 August 1943) was a Dutch naval officer and politician.
 Reaching the rank of vice admiral, he served as Minister of the Navy, Acting Minister of Colonies, and Acting Minister of War.
 He was also a member of the Council of State and, among other things, a knight in the Military Order of William.
 He also played an important role in Scouting in the Netherlands and served as the only Chief Scout of the Netherlands prior to 2021.

 Family

 Rambonnet's great-great-great-grandfather Frédéric Louis Rambonnet (1684–1755) was a member of the Geheimrat of the King of Prussia, stadtholder of Maastricht and the County of Groedenhove, and envoy of the King of Prussia to the Bishop of Liège.
 His great-great-grandfather, also named Jean Jacques Rambonnet (1713–1768) and the son of Frédéric Louis Rambonnet, was a Walloon minister.
 Rambonnet's great-grandfather, F. L. Rambonnet (1751–1811), was a member of the legislative body for the Overijssel department.

 Rambonnet's paternal grandfather, also named Jean Jacques Rambonnet (1793–1873), was a Dutch Reformed Church minister.
 His maternal grandfather was Jonkheer Simon Pierre François Meijer, Royal Netherlands Army officer and a knight of the Military Order of William.

 Rambonnet's father, Frédéric Louis Rambonnet (1827–1900), was mayor of Wijhe.
 His mother was Jonkvrouw Sara Maria Cornelia Meijer (1837–1921).